collaborativebioinformatics/SpikeVarTykeVar/README.md

 ### TykeVar

-Once the python dependencies are installed, the scripts can be run directly from the `scripts/Tyke` subfolder.
+Once the Python dependencies are installed, the scripts can be run directly from the `scripts/Tyke` subfolder.

 #### 1) TykeVarSimulator - Generate Simulated VCF